infrahq/infra/README.md

 ### Logging in

-Run `infra login` logs you into infra.
-If you're an admin, you'll be automatically logged in via cluster access.
+Run `infra login` to log into infra.

 ### Viewing the UI

 To view the ui, run `infra ui`.
 You'll automatically be logged if you're logged in on the CLI.

 ![Screen Shot 2021-01-22 at 2 40 10 PM](https://user-images.githubusercontent.com/251292/105537327-c1828f00-5cbf-11eb-9e8a-00b96678a121.png)

 ### Listing clusters